rixth/tay/README.md

 Tay helps you use languages and techniques like CoffeeScript, CommonJS, SCSS and HAML.
 As mentioned above, tay generates a basic extension for you, from that point you can use generators to create various code skeletons.

 The heart any tay project is the `Tayfile`.
 It defines metadata  about your project and is also used to generate the `manifest.json` that Chrome requires.
 Some of the basic values will be pre-populated for you.
 For a full rundown of the Tayfile format, see the docs.

+If you install one of the JavaScript templating gems that Sprockets supports, you can require them like any other file and they'll be included in the `window.JST` object.

 #### Generators